 Seth and Nolan were behind me because Nolan has a fear of heights, and I was to be his “guide.”
 However, Nolan just kept yelling at me, “Mom, stop saying, ‘Oh my God’ in that shaky voice.
 It’s NOT helping.”
 So our trek up the Beehive wasn’t always pretty, but we did make it to the peak.
 And like seasoned hikers, we proudly celebrated our accomplishment with a few photos, apples and trail mix.

-Over dinner we retold our versions of the climb which sounded as triumphant as climbing Mt.
+Over dinner, we retold our versions of the climb which sounded as triumphant as climbing Mt.
 Everest.
 With this boost in confidence, the kids decided they wanted to try a two-peak hike.
 The next day we would climb to the top of Acadia, enjoy a snack, and then transverse to the top of St. Sauveur Mountain.
-It would be a four mile up and down journey, but we felt ready for the trek.
+It would be a four-mile up and down journey, but we felt ready for the trek.

 However, it didn’t take long before our confidence bubble started to deflate.
 Only a mile in we realized that I had left the second water bottle in the car that was parked at the trailhead.
 Who needs water when hiking four miles up two peaks in oppressive August heat?
 Okay, maybe we weren’t totally prepared.
 But more importantly, we had faith in ourselves.

 Within an hour we reached the top of Acadia.
 It was stunning to look out over the mountains and ocean.
 Between the cool breeze, healthy snacks, and a few sips of water from our one bottle, we were ready to traverse to our next peak.
 The terrain was rocky, and we often found ourselves scrambling up boulders.
 It was a tough 2.5 miles.
-As we approached the summit of St. Sauveur, our paced slowed even more and the kids started to ask, “How much further?”
+As we approached the summit of St. Sauveur, our pace slowed even more and the kids started to ask, “How much further?”
 One behind the other, Caitlin and Nolan trudged along.
 Nolan started to describe how the sweat was dripping down their backs.
 Caitlin shared that her legs burned.
 But…they never complained.
 They never asked to stop or give up.
 They just kept going one foot in front of another.
 After a long hour of slow yet steady steps, we rounded the bend to the summit.

 At that moment, Caitlin exclaimed, “Mom, I have GRIT!”